Isaiah 61 – Out of the Mouth of the Messiah

 As the garden causes the things that are sown in it to spring forth,

 a.
-I will greatly rejoice in the LORD: The blessed one’s joy isn’t in the blessing itself, but in the LORD.
-He must have been reading Philippians 4:4, where Paul writes Rejoice in the Lord always.
+I will greatly rejoice in the Lord: The blessed one’s joy isn’t in the blessing itself but in the Lord.
+This is the same thought later expressed in Philippians 4:4, where the Apostle Paul wrote, Rejoice in the Lord always.
 Again I will say, rejoice!

 b.
 For He has clothed me with the garments of salvation, He has covered me with the robe of righteousness: The granting of salvation and righteousness to God’s people is represented by the picture of clothing them.